getsentry/sentry-docs/src/collections/_documentation/workflow/issue-owners.md

 `type:glob owner1 owner2 owner3`

-Note that teams and users must have access to the project to become owners.
-To grant a team access to a project, navigate to project settings > Project Teams, and click ‘Add Team to [project]’.
+Note that teams and users must have access to the project to become issue owners.
+To grant a team access to a project, navigate to Project Settings > Project Teams, and click ‘Add Team to [project]’.
 To grant a user access to a project, the user must be a member of a team with access to the project.
 To add a user to a project’s team, navigate to Project Settings > Project Teams, select a team, then click ‘Add Member.’

 ## Troubleshooting

--   Make sure that all teams and users have access to the project; if they do not have the correct access, the Issue Owners rules will fail to save.
-To grant a team access to a project, navigate to project settings > Project Teams, and click ‘Add Team to [project]’.
-To grant a user access to a project, the user must be a member of a team with access to the project.
-To add a user to a project’s team, navigate to Project Settings > Project Teams, select a team, then click ‘Add Member.’
+-   Make sure that all teams and users have access to the project; if they do not have the correct access, the issue owners rules will fail to save.
 -   Make sure that alert rules are configured to send email.
-First, check to see that the Mail plugin is enabled by navigating to project settings > Integrations.
-Then, navigate to project settings > Alerts > Rules, and confirm that notifications are being sent to Mail or to ‘all enabled legacy services.’
+First, check to see that the Mail plugin is enabled by navigating to Project Settings > Integrations.
+Then, navigate to Project Settings > Alerts > Rules, and confirm that notifications are being sent to Mail or to ‘all enabled legacy services.’